Onaiza-Reaz/2024-AI-Challenge---AI-avengers/README.md

 ### Therapy Generation:
-Integrate a Text-to-Speech model "Massively Multilingual Speech" to generate dynamic therapy recommendations tailored to the user's stuttering type .
+We have incorporated the Massively Multilingual Speech (MMS) Text-to-Speech model from Facebook AI as a foundation for generating audio of therapy recommendations tailored to the user's stuttering type.
+While the integration of this model with the stuttering classification system is currently under development, users can leverage both models independently.
+The classification system provides insights into stuttering patterns, and users can then explore relevant therapy resources (text-based) for personalized support.
 ## Project Dependencies

 ### DistilHubert Model:
 This project leverages the pre-trained DistilHubert model from Hugging Face for its foundation.
 You can find more information about DistilHubert here: DistilHubert model on Hugging Face:[https://huggingface.co/ntu-spml/distilhubert]

 ### Massively Multilingual Speech (MMS) Model:
-We also leverage this model from Facebook AI to generate dynamic therapy recommendations based on user input.
-It allows the system to convert tailored therapy text into natural-sounding audio, enhancing the user experience.
+We also leverage this model from Facebook AI to generate therapy recommendations.
+It allows the system to convert tailored therapy text into natural-sounding audio.
 You can find more information about it here:[https://huggingface.co/facebook/mms-tts-eng]

 ## License